Haowei Lin

 E-mail: linhaowei (at) pku (dot) edu (dot) cn

-I am Haowei Lin(林昊苇), a third year Ph.D. student at the Institute for Artificial Intelligence, Peking University, co-advised by Prof. Yitao Liang and Prof. Jianzhu Ma.
+I am Haowei Lin, a third year Ph.D. student at the Institute for Artificial Intelligence, Peking University, co-advised by Prof. Yitao Liang, Prof. Di He, and Prof. Jianzhu Ma.

-I received my Bachelor’s degree in Artificial Intelligence from Yuanpei College, Peking University, where I was fortunate to work with Prof. Bing Liu on OOD detection, continual learning and NLP.
+I received my Bachelor’s degree in Artificial Intelligence from Yuanpei College, Peking University, where I was fortunate to work with Prof. Bing Liu and Dr. Zixuan Ke on OOD detection, continual learning, and language models.
 We are the first to propose the task of continual pre-training for LLMs (EMNLP22, ICLR23), and the first to apply OOD detection methods to continual learning (EMNLP23, ICLR24).

-- AI for Scientific Discovery.
-I am interested in applying GFMs to create superhuman intelligence for complex reasoning, open-world gaming, and discover new laws in space physics or neural network scaling.
+- AI for scientific discovery.
+Applying and post-training GFMs for complex reasoning, open-world gaming, and discovering new laws in space physics and neural network scaling.

-I am a member of Team CraftJarvis, which is dedicated to creating generalist agents for open-world environments.
-Outside of my professional interests, I enjoy engaging in music-related activities, including singing, playing the guitar, and participating in choirs.
+Outside of my professional interests, I enjoy engaging in music-related activities, including singing and playing the guitar.

 If you’re interested in working with me on GFMs / AI Scientist, please contact me through e-mail.